RestoreMonarchyPlugins/UPets/README.md

 - Pet will follow the player everywhere
 - If `MaxDistance` is reached animal will be teleported to player
 - All database calls are made asynchronously
+- If you want players to be able to buy pets, Uconomy must be installed.

 ## Credits
 * **AdamAdam** for originally creating the plugin